XiaotaoChen/model-quantization/doc/detection.md

 ## Install

 1. install dependent package according to [classification.md](./classification.md)

+***Note a known issue for the FP16 training.
+Training with FP16 and SyncBN on multi-GPU seems to cause NAN loss for current project.
+Use normal BN instead***

 2. download the [custom detectron2](https://github.com/blueardour/detectron2) project.
 See what is modified below.